Qalthos/blog/content/FOSS@RIT/floss-seminar-update.rst

 though how exactly that is going to pan out is still debatable.

-Ideally, this would comprise of a wrapper around the basic game, not requring much tweaking of the internals, though a new interface would be required for use on the web.
+Ideally, this would comprise of a wrapper around the basic game, not requiring much tweaking of the internals, though a new interface would be required for use on the web.
 All in all the class is shaping up to be pretty interesting.